 Related Article: How Does Touchscreen Work?
 How Does OLED Work?

 When there are many electrons and holes in the same region of space more than those corresponding to their equilibrium values, carrier recombination is enhanced and energy is emitted in semiconductors.
 Free electrons always have higher energies than those electrons forming the bonds between atoms.
-The range of energy values that free electrons have is called conduction band and the energy values that bound electrons have is called a valence band.
+The range of energy values that free electrons have is called the conduction band and the energy values that bound electrons have is called a valence band.

 When a free electron recombines with a hole in the valence band, the free electron ends up occupying a bond in the structure filling the empty space in the bond.
 In this process, the electron releases energy as heat or as electromagnetic radiation.

-To make recombination more effective the PN Junction is replaced by a hetero structure.
-An active zone composed of several thin layers of materials having different band gap width is embedded in it.
+To make recombination more effective the PN Junction is replaced by a heterostructure.
+An active zone composed of several thin layers of materials having different band gap widths is embedded in it.
 The band gap width in some layers is lower than in the surroundings.
 Electrons tend to occupy the lower energy levels available in these layers, therefore that region becomes a kind of well for electrons because they have lower energies in it than in the surroundings.
 Once they are inside it is relatively unlikely to escape because they would need extra energy for that.
 Holes considered as the absence of electrons behave in the opposite way.
 This structure brings electrons and holes to the same region of space allowing an increase in the probability or rates of radiative recombination.

 Photons can have a wide range of energy values and there is an energy interval in which photons are perceptible to the human eye this radiation is known as visible light.
 The colors we see are due to the different photon energies.
-Lowest energy visible photons are red and the highest energy visible photons are violet.
+The lowest energy visible photons are red and the highest energy visible photons are violet.

 This is the spectrum obtained for a white LED and we can compare it with the spectrum of sunlight.
 A large proportion of the spectrum that provides an incandescent lamp which has physical mechanisms different from the LED is in the infrared.
 As a result, the incandescent lamp radiates a great deal in an energy range that is not useful for lighting and therefore it becomes very hot, consequently, its efficiency is much lower.
-A new variant in the design of these devices is the use of organic materials characterized by low manufacturing costs, flexibility and the possibility of obtaining large surfaces of LEDs they are called OLED which means Organic LED.
-The progress on LEDs is continuous then major innovations are expected in the lighting technology in the following years.
+A new variant in the design of these devices is the use of organic materials characterized by low manufacturing costs, flexibility, and the possibility of obtaining large surfaces of LEDs they are called OLED which means Organic LED.
+The progress on LEDs is continuous then major innovations are expected in lighting technology in the following years.